 MOOG MUSIC DEBUTS NEW SYNTHESIZER AT MOOGFEST 2018

 May 14, 2018, Durham, NC - Today, Moog Music announces Grandmother, a new tool that empowers creative humans to give meaning to vibration -- inviting new waves and new ways of communication into our quantum world.
-Grandmother is a semi-modular analog synthesizer with a built-in arpeggiator, sequencer and spring reverb tank that will officially debut at Moogfest 2018 (May 17 - 20 Durham, NC), where visitors to the Moog Pop-Up Factory can get hands-on with the latest Moog synthesizer and watch as the new units are crafted on-site by Moog Production Engineers.
+Grandmother is a semi-modular analog synthesizer with a built-in arpeggiator, sequencer, and spring reverb tank that will officially debut at Moogfest 2018 (May 17 - 20 Durham, NC), where visitors to the Moog Pop-Up Factory can get hands-on with the latest Moog synthesizer and watch as the new units are crafted on-site by Moog Production Engineers.
 The Moog Pop-Up Factory is located at 318 Blackwell St, Durham, NC and is free and open to the public from 10am-6pm, May 17 - 20.

 The first 500 Moog Grandmother synthesizers have already shipped and are available for order today exclusively through Guitar Center.
 The Moogfest Edition Grandmother includes a special limited edition Moogfest 2018 badge and includes a redeemable vintage denim Moog jacket.